chuckstack/chuckstack.github.io/src-ls/success-ai.md

 The chuck-stack uses AI to help organizations is three high-level ways:

-- Data insights - using traditional BI and AI analytics to drive insights and operational objectives (mission, vision, values, principles)
+- Data insights - using traditional BI and AI analytics to drive insights and strategy (mission, vision, values, principles)
 - Real-time augmentation - helping users receive the right information, make the right decisions, execute the right actions, and eliminating mistakes
 - Role automation - helping users automate and monitor their role's tasks without the direct involvement of IT (classical tool generation)